Camble/LiveryLink/README.md

 ## Recent Changes

+### 0.10.2

+ - Add support to install liveries for community mod aircraft
+ - Open parent folder and select livery folder when user double-clicks
+ - Display DCS server name in status bar when connected
+ - Fixed socket timeout issue when installing livery for the first time

 ### 0.10.1

-- Fix `Value cannot be null` error on upgrade from v0.9.x
+- Fixed `Value cannot be null` error on upgrade to v0.10.0

 ### 0.10.0